 What Is FarmFundr?

 FarmFundr was founded in 2015 as a way to allow everyday investors to diversify into farmland investments.
-The service is set up as a crowdfunding platform where deals are vetted and offered to investors.
-Each investor chooses whether to invest and how much cash to invest in each deal.
+The service is set up as a crowdfunding platform where deals are pre-vetted by a team of experts and offered to accredited investors.

 How Does FarmFundr Work?

-The FarmFundr platform is set up using a traditional crowdfunding model.
-Brandon and the rest of the FarmFundr team source and vet deals before offering them to investors.
-Once the deals have made it through due diligence, they are listed on the platform and investors choose whether to invest.
+- The FarmFundr team sources and analyzes deals before offering them to investors.
+Once the deals have made it through due diligence, they are listed on the platform and investors choose whether to invest and how much.

-Each listing also has an expected holding period which typically ranges from 1 – 7 years.
+- Each listing also has an expected holding period which typically ranges from 1 to 7 years.
 Investors should be prepared to hold their investment for at least this long as there is no secondary market to sell out early.